Hammond leads Tory attack on Boris Johnson, saying ‘I don’t expect him to be PM’

 It prompted a rebuke from Baiba Braze, who said on Twitter: “Soviets killed, deported, exiled and imprisoned 100 thousands of Latvia’s inhabitants after the illegal occupation in 1940, and ruined lives of three generations, while the EU has brought prosperity, equality, growth, respect.”

-Mr Hunt later used a Telegraph interview to warn Brussels it would stir up a “Dunkirk Spirit” if it forced Mrs may into a bad deal.
+Hunt later used a Telegraph interview to warn Brussels it would stir up a “Dunkirk Spirit” if it forced May into a bad deal.

 He told the paper: “If President Macron thinks… we will come crawling back desperate to rejoin the club in a few years’ time… it is a profound misreading of our character.”